stakater-archive/StakaterCloudDocs-Archived/content/sre/alerting/workload-application-alerts.md

 With this configuration, every new alert should land in the configured slack channel.
 ## 3. Create PrometheusRule for the application

-You need to create a PrometheusRule to define rules for alerting
+You need to create a PrometheusRule to define rules for alerting or you can use [Predefined PrometheusRules](./predefined-prometheusrules.md)

 A sample PrometheusRule can be configured in [Application Chart](https://github.com/stakater-charts/application).